fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Configure Lenovo Switch Port {#switch-config-methods}

 There are two ways to configure port on a Lenovo switch &mdash; using switch CLI, or using a Lenovo utility.

 ### method 1: using switch CLI

-Using switch CLI has always the choice of network admin.
+Using switch CLI is often the choice for network admins.
 You can find more information of these command in the [G8272 application guide][g8272].